 The Perron gold property is located 8 kilometers to the NW of the village of Normetal, and approximately 110 kilometers North of the town of Rouyn-Noranda in the Abitibi region of Quebec.
 The Perron gold property is fully road accessible year-round by government-maintained highway and forestry roads and is proximal to power and water services.

 The property consists of 117 adjacent claims covering a total area of 4560 hectares and is 100%-owned by Amex Exploration.
-The property is located in the Archean Greenstone Belt of the Lac Supérieur structural province.
-The area is crossed by the regional NW-SE trending Normetal and Perron fault.
-The Normetal fault is along a stratigraphic horizon known as host of massive sulphide deposits such as the nearby now closed polymetallic (Cu-Zn-Au-Ag) Normetal mine and the Zn Normetmar deposit and also related to a few epigenetic gold-bearing veins showing.
-The Perron fault is located about 500 to 1000 metres south from Normetal Fault and is related to several epigenetic gold deposits and showings, including the Denise and Gratien Zones,and the Central Polymetallic Zone.
+The property is located in the Archean Greenstone Belt of the Superior province.
+The area is crossed by the regional NW-SE trending Normetal and Perron faults.
+The Normetal fault is coincident with a stratigraphic horizon known to host massive sulphide deposits such as the nearby past-producing high-grade polymetallic (Cu-Zn-Au-Ag) Normetal mine and the Zn Normetmar deposit and also related to several epigenetic gold showings.
+The Perron fault is located about 500 to 1000 metres south of the Normetal Fault and is related to several epigenetic gold deposits and showings, including the Denise and Gratien Zones,and the Central Polymetallic Zone.